Infinite-Chess/infinitechess.org/docs/SETUP.md

 <img width="674" alt="Screen Shot 2024-07-02 at 1 03 01 PM" src="https://github.com/Infinite-Chess/infinitechess.org/assets/163621561/25dff27c-f09f-444f-8fdd-2f68b344a1fb">

 Choose a location on your machine to store the repository.
-Then when prompted Whether to open the cloned repository, click "Open".
+Then when prompted whether to open the cloned repository, click "Open".